Qatar says Israel, Hamas ‘not near a deal’ on Gaza truce

-DOHA: Israel and Hamas are not close to a deal on a cessation of hostilities in Gaza and releasing hostages, mediator Qatar said on Tuesday, warning the situation remained “very complicated”.
+DOHA: Israel and Hamas are not close to a deal to halt the fighting in Gaza and free hostages, mediator Qatar said on Tuesday, warning that the situation remained “very complicated”.

-Despite weeks of talks involving US, Qatari and Egyptian mediators, the Muslim holy month of Ramazan began on Monday without the start of a widely expected truce and hostage exchange.
+Despite weeks of talks involving US, Qatari and Egyptian mediators, the Muslim holy month of Ramadan began on Monday without the start of a truce and hostage exchange they had aimed for.

 The war started with the October 7 Hamas attack that resulted in about 1,160 deaths in Israel, mostly civilians, according to an AFP count based on Israeli official figures.

-The fighters also took around 250 hostages, dozens of whom were released during a week-long truce in November.
+The militants also took around 250 hostages, dozens of whom were released during a week-long truce in November.
 Israel believes 99 hostages remain alive in Gaza, along with the bodies of 31.

 Israel’s retaliatory bombardment and ground offensive have killed 31,112 Palestinians, mostly women and children, according to Gaza’s health ministry.